Antique Wicker Furniture Materials

 Pair of rattan “stick wicker” rockers after repairs.

-Cane–the Outer Skin or Bark
+Cane–the Outer Skin or Bark of rattan

-Cane is the second layer, the skin or bark of the rattan palm, after the outer thorns have been removed.
-Cane is a popular weaving material used primarily in seat weaving , and in wrapping joints of wicker furniture.
+Cane is the second layer, the skin or bark of the rattan palm after the outer thorns have been removed.
+Cane is a popular weaving material used primarily in seat weaving, and in wrapping joints of wicker furniture.

 spider-web-hand-caning